javascript-tutorial/en.javascript.info/1-js/09-classes/02-class/article.md

 So, what exactly is a `class`?
 We may think that it defines a new language-level entity, but that would be wrong.

-In Javascript, a class is a kind of a function.
+In Javascript, a class is a kind of function.

 The definition `class User {...}` creates a function under the same name and puts the methods into `User.prototype`.
 So the structure is similar.